evandough/websites-created/README.md

 ### [📂 Azure Website](./azure-site/README.md)
 - Hosted on Microsoft Azure
-- Built with [Technology Used] (e.g., React, Node.js, Flask)
-- Deployed using Azure App Services
+- Deployed using Azure DevOps

 Feel free to explore each project's folder for more details!